 A woman can have an allergic reaction to her partner's semen and make sperm antibodies.
 This kind of immune response is not fully understood but may affect fertility.
 This is a rare cause of infertility.

 Why It Is Done

 The antisperm antibody test may be done if:

+- A cause for infertility cannot be found.
 Experts disagree about the usefulness of the test because the result may not change the treatment.

 - The results from another fertility test are not clear.

 Talk to your doctor about any concerns you have regarding the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form(What is a PDF document?).